August Grinds: Leaving Certificate 2021

-These classes, taught by our experienced and expert teachers, are designed for students sitting the Leaving Certificate in June 2017.
+For 50 years, The Institute of Education has been preparing students for exam success.
+Taught by our experienced and expert teachers, the August Preparation Course is designed for students sitting the Leaving Cert in June 2021.

 Students may attend up to 3 classes per day.
-Classes are one and a half hours in duration.
+Classes are 1.25 hours in duration.

 Click on the subject name below to discover the topics being covered.